Continual Learning with Vision-Language Models via Semantic-Geometry Preservation: Methodology

 \subsection{Overview}

-As illustrated in Fig.~\ref{fig:pipeline} and Fig.~\ref{fig:after-train}, our exemplar-free continual learning framework, \textbf{Se}mantic \textbf{G}eometry \textbf{P}reservation (SeGP-CL), comprises three key components.
-As shown in Fig.~\ref{fig:pipeline}, before learning task $t$, we freeze a teacher snapshot $(\mathbf{F}^{T},\mathbf{G}^{T})=(\mathbf{F}_{t-1},\mathbf{G}_{t-1})$ and construct a compact anchor set $\mathcal{A}_t$ via Dual-targeted Projected Gradient Descent (DPGD), which perturbs selected seeds from $\mathcal{D}_t$ toward old-class semantics while remaining close to the corresponding old visual prototypes, thereby probing the vulnerable old-new semantic interface.
-During training, we optimize the student with new-class supervision and preserve prior cross-modal structure by applying Anchor-guided Cross-modal Geometry Distillation (ACGD) on $\mathcal{A}_t$ over $\mathcal{C}_{<t}$, together with a lightweight Text Semantic Geometry Regularization (TSGR) to stabilize the textual semantic reference frame.
-As shown in Fig.~\ref{fig:after-train}, after training, we estimate drift in the raw visual space to transfer old prototypes, and perform dual-path prediction by fusing logits from the CLIP branch and the prototype-based visual branch for robust inference over all seen classes.
+As illustrated in Fig.~\ref{fig:pipeline} and Fig.~\ref{fig:after-train}, our exemplar-free continual learning framework, \textbf{Se}mantic \textbf{G}eometry \textbf{P}reservation (SeGP-CL), follows a three-stage procedure for each incremental task.
+In \textit{Stage-I: Anchor Construction}, before learning task \(t\), we freeze the model from the previous task as a teacher snapshot, i.e., \((\mathbf{F}^{T},\mathbf{G}^{T})=(\mathbf{F}_{t-1},\mathbf{G}_{t-1})\), select old-related seeds from the current task data \(\mathcal{D}_t\), and construct a compact anchor set \(\mathcal{A}_t\) via Dual-targeted Projected Gradient Descent (DPGD).
+These anchors are pushed toward old-class textual semantics while remaining close to the corresponding old visual prototypes, thereby probing the vulnerable old-new semantic interface.
+In \textit{Stage-II: Continual Learning with SeGP}, we optimize the student with new-class supervision and preserve prior cross-modal structure by applying Anchor-guided Cross-modal Geometry Distillation (ACGD) on \(\mathcal{A}_t\) over \(\mathcal{C}_{<t}\), together with a lightweight Text Semantic Geometry Regularization (TSGR) to stabilize the textual semantic reference frame.
+In \textit{Stage-III: Post-Training}, after finishing task-\(t\) training, we estimate anchor-induced drift in the raw visual space to transfer old prototypes, and perform dual-path prediction by fusing logits from the CLIP branch and the prototype-based visual branch for robust inference over all seen classes.
+To complement the overview above, Algorithm~\ref{alg:segp} summarizes the three-stage training and inference procedure of SeGP-CL in each incremental task.